Discovering Policies with DOMiNO: Diversity Optimization Maintaining Near Optimality: Discovering diverse near-optimal policies

 We denote by $I^i$ an indicator function for the event in which the constraint is not satisfied for policy $\pi^i$, \ie, $I^i=1$ if $\dpi^i \cdot r_e < \alpha\vem,$ and $0$, otherwise.
-With this notation the reward is given by

-In other words, the agent maximizes a weighted combination of the extrinsic reward and the diversity reward when the constraint is violated and only the diversity reward when the constraint is satisfied. \citet{kumar2020one} proposed a similar approach where the agent maximizes a weighted combination of the rewards when the constraint is satisfied, and only the extrinsic reward otherwise:

-We refer to \cref{eq:smerl} as SMERL, as was coined in \cite{kumar2020one}, and to \cref{eq:reverse_smerl} as Reverse SMERL.
-Note that these methods come with an additional hyperparameter $c_d$ which balances the two objectives as a multi-objective MDP, in addition to the optimality ratio $\alpha$.
+With this notation the reward is given by $\text{\textbf{Reverse SMERL:} }r^i(s,a)=I^i r_e (s,a) + c_d r^i_d(s,a)$ In other words, the agent maximizes a weighted combination of the extrinsic reward and the diversity reward when the constraint is violated and only the diversity reward when the constraint is satisfied. \citet{kumar2020one} proposed a similar approach where the agent maximizes a weighted combination of the rewards when the constraint is satisfied, and only the extrinsic reward otherwise: $\text{\textbf{SMERL:} } r^i(s,a)= r_e (s,a) + c_d(1-I^i) r^i_d(s,a)$ Note that these methods come with an additional hyperparameter $c_d$ which balances the two objectives as a linear combination MDP, in addition to the optimality ratio $\alpha$.